Rick45/quick-arr-Stack/README.md

 The Web UI for Bazarr will be available on port 6767.
 Load it up and you will be greeted with this setup page:

 You can skip this page and go to the `Languages` tab.
-Here as an example i'm setting 2 laguages to be fetch, English and Portuguese
+Here is an example I'm setting 2 languages to be fetch, English and Portuguese

 ![Bazarr Languages](img/bazarrLanguage.png)

-Now we are going to create a profile that whill define the type of subtitles that we whant.
+Now we are going to create a profile that will define the type of subtitles that we want.

 ![Bazarr Languages Profile](img/bazarrLanguageProfile.png)

-At last we are going to set this profile as default for Movies and TV shows at the bottom of the page.
+At last, we are going to set this profile as default for Movies and TV shows at the bottom of the page.

 ![Bazarr Languages Profile](img/bazarrLanguageDefault.png)

 Hit Save on the top of the page and move to the next step.

 Now go to the `Providers` tab.
-Here you can add all the providers that you choose from the provided list, for not i will use  [Open Subtitles](https://www.opensubtitles.org/).
+Here you can add all the providers that you choose from the provided list, for not I will use  [Open Subtitles](https://www.opensubtitles.org/).
 If you don't have an account head on over to the [Registration page](https://www.opensubtitles.org/en/newuser) and make a new account.

 ![Bazarr Open Subtitles](img/bazarrProviderSetup.png)

 Hit Save on the top of the page and move to the next step.

 Now we are going to enable the Sonarr and Radarr integrations.
 Go to the Sonarr tab and hit the enabled toggle.
-Here we need to change the address to the `IP` otherweise bazerr will not detect, change the ip address of your machine, on my example is the `192.168.0.144`, and set the Sonarr API key as we have done during the [Prowlarr configuration](#prowlarr-configuration) then hit test.
+Here we need to change the address to the `IP` otherwise Bazarr will not detect, change the IP address of your machine, in my example is the `192.168.0.144`, and set the Sonarr API key as we have done during the [Prowlarr configuration](#prowlarr-configuration) then hit test.

 ![Bazarr Sonarr Configuration](img/bazarrSonarrConfiguration.png)

 Hit Save on the top of the page and move to the Radarr Tab, do the same steps as above but using the Radarr API key, then hit Save on the top of the page and move to the next step.

-After this setps you should see two new tabs, `Series` and `Movies`, this will be here where all the movies and tv shows are listed and the subtitles status of them.
+After these steps you should see two new tabs, `Series` and `Movies`, this will be here where all the movies and tv shows are listed and the subtitles status of them.

 ![Bazarr Finished Setup](img/bazarrFinishedSetup.png)

-After this all the required configurations are done and everything should work.
+After this, all the required configurations are done and everything should work.

 #### Testing

-Go to Radarr to the `Movies` tab and click on `Add New`, search for a Movie, i'm going to use `The Last Man on Earth (1964)` as is a Public Domain Movie.
+Go to Radarr to the `Movies` tab and click on `Add New`, search for a Movie, I'm going to use `The Last Man on Earth (1964)` as is a Public Domain Movie.
-This will be automatically fill all the required information.
-You can adapt this parameters as you see fit.
+This will automatically fill in all the required information.
+You can adapt these parameters as you see fit.
 Make sure that you define a `Monitor` type so the movie is automatically downloaded

-No if you click in `Movies` tab the added movie will display with a collor showing the current status of it, some secconds after it should automatically start to download.
+Now if you click on `Movies` tab the added movie will display with a colour showing the current status of it, and some seconds after it should automatically start to download.
 ![Adding Flash Gordon (1954)](img/testingRadarrMovieAdded.png)

-Is also possible to manually serach and many other options but that is beyound the scope of this guide.
+Is also possible to manually search and many other options but that is beyond the scope of this guide.

 ![Download in progress deluge](img/testingDownload.png)

-When download is over, you can head over to Plex and chekc if the movie appeared correctly, with all metadata and subtitles grabbed automatically.
+When the download is over, you can head over to Plex and check if the movie appeared correctly, with all metadata and subtitles grabbed automatically.